Amirac31/Epilepsy-Detection/README.md

 * The Training of 3 different types of predictive models
 * Evaluation of the models' performances and how they could be improved upon while improving results and making predictions more efficient.

+All the explanations are detailed in the python notebook.

 ENJOY!